-White House threatens veto on current House emergency aid bill
+White House threatens veto on House border bill

 EMERGENCY AID BILL CHALLENGES PELOSI’S GRIP ON DEMOCRATS

 Some of the provisions added by Democrats include measures that withhold funding from detention centers at the border.
-The push to pass the bill as comes as reports of child deaths after being detained at the border continue to grow.
+The push to pass the bill comes as reports of child deaths after being detained at the border continue to grow.

 Customs and Border Protection Chief Operating Officer John Sanders told The Associated Press last week that children have died after being in the agency's care.
 He said Border Patrol stations are holding 15,000 people — more than triple their maximum capacity of 4,000.